edf-hpc/puppet-hpc/puppet-config/modules/kernel/README.md

 ## Limitations

-This module is mainly tested on Debian, but is meant to also work with RHEL and derivatives.
+This module is supported on Debian and RedHat 6 and derivatives.

+Sysctl udev rules are not supported on RedHat 6 and derivatives.

 ## Development